hpcaitech/ColossalAI-Documentation/docs/features/gradient_handler.md

 To implement a customized gradient handler, you need to follow these steps.
 1. inherit `BaseGradientHandler` in Colossal-AI.
-2. register the gradient handler into the `GRADIENT_HANDLER` registry
+2. register the gradient handler into the `GRADIENT_HANDLER`.
 3. implement `handle_gradient` method.

 ```python